A Low-Complexity Framework for Multi-access Coded Caching Systems with Arbitrary User-cache Access Topology: System Model

-\begin{definition}[MACC-PDA, \cite{cheng2021maccpda}] In an MACC system, the placement and delivery phases can be jointly represented using a structured array called an MACC-PDA.
-It composed of the node-placement array $\mathbf{C}$, user-retrieve array $\mathbf{U}$ and user-delivery array $\mathbf{Q}$. \begin{itemize} \item \textbf{Node-placement array $\mathbf{C}$}.
-An $F\times \Lambda$ node-placement array $\mathbf{C}$ consists of stars and nulls, where $F$ and $\Lambda$ represent the number of packets of each file and the number of cache nodes, respectively.
-For any $f\in[F]$ and $\lambda\in[\Lambda]$, the entry $\mathbf{C}(f,\lambda)=*$ if and only if the $\lambda^{\text{th}}$ cache node stores the $f^{\text{th}}$ packet of each file $W_n$. \item \textbf{User-retrieve array $\mathbf{U}$}.
+\begin{definition}[MACC-PDA, \cite{cheng2021maccpda}] In a MACC system, the placement and delivery phases can be jointly represented using a structured array called a MACC-PDA.
+It is composed of the node-placement array $\mathbf{C}$, user-retrieve array $\mathbf{U}$ and user-delivery array $\mathbf{Q}$. \begin{itemize} \item \textbf{Node-placement array $\mathbf{C}$}.
+An $F\times \Lambda$ node-placement array $\mathbf{C}$ consists of stars and nulls, where $F$ and $\Lambda$ represent the number of packets of each file and the number of cache-nodes, respectively.
+For any $f\in[F]$ and $\lambda\in[\Lambda]$, the entry $\mathbf{C}(f,\lambda)=*$ if and only if the $\lambda^{\text{th}}$ cache-node stores the $f^{\text{th}}$ packet of each file $W_n$. \item \textbf{User-retrieve array $\mathbf{U}$}.
 An $F \times K$ user-retrieve array $\mathbf{U}$ consists of stars and nulls, where $F$ and $K$ represent the subpacketization of each file and the number of users, respectively.
-For any $f\in[F]$ and $\lambda\in[\Lambda]$, the entry $\mathbf{U}(f,k)=*$ if and only if the $f^{\text{th}}$ packet of each file $W_n$ is stored at least one cache node belonging to the user-cache access set $\mathcal{A}_k$. \item \textbf{User-delivery array $\mathbf{Q}$}.
-An $F\times K$ user-delivery array $\mathbf{Q}$ consists of stars and integers in $[S]$, where the stars in $\mathbf{Q}$ have the same meaning as the those in $\mathbf{U}$.
-Here, $S$ denotes the total number of multicast messages transmitted by the server during the delivery phase, an integer entry $s\in[S]$ indicates that the corresponding packet is delivered via the $s^{\text{th}}$ multicast transmission. \end{itemize} \end{definition}
+For any $f\in[F]$ and $k\in[K]$, the entry $\mathbf{U}(f,k)=*$ if and only if the $f^{\text{th}}$ packet of each file $W_n$ is stored in at least one cache-node belonging to the user-cache access set $\mathcal{A}_k$. \item \textbf{User-delivery array $\mathbf{Q}$}.
+An $F\times K$ user-delivery array $\mathbf{Q}$ consists of stars and integers in $[S]$, where the stars in $\mathbf{Q}$ have the same meaning as those in $\mathbf{U}$.
+Here, $S$ denotes the total number of multicast messages transmitted by the server during the delivery phase, an integer entry $s\in[S]$ indicates that the corresponding packet is delivered via the $s^{\text{th}}$ multicast transmission. \end{itemize}